patternfly/patternfly-react/CONTRIBUTING.md

 1. If the component does not yet exist as a PatternFly component, check the [PatternFly Decision Tree](https://github.com/patternfly/patternfly-design/blob/master/resources/decision-tree/PatternflyDecisionTree.pdf) to see if your component meets the criteria for an addition to PatternFly.
 If you're unsure, reach out to us on the patternfly@redhat.com mailing list.
 2. If the component exists in PatternFly or passes the Decision Tree, then create an issue with the following details:
-  1. Assign the label `enhancement` to the issue
+  - Assign the label `enhancement` to the issue
-  2. Include the text “Component -“ in the beginning of the title if the issue captures a new component
+  - Include the text “Component -“ in the beginning of the title if the issue captures a new component
-  3. If the component currently exists in patternfly, include a link to it.
+  - If the component is documented as a [PatternFly Library Pattern](http://www.patternfly.org/pattern-library/), include a link to it.

 ### Contributing Components